 The Islamic Shari’ah is the only source of reference for the explanation or clarification of any of the articles of this Declaration.

-…..It is difficult to see how anyone of ordinary intelligence could not realise that Islam, whilst recognising many of the principles of the UDHR, retains a Shari’ah interpretation in all matters pertaining to Universal Human Rights, including punishments such as flogging, amputation, stoning and decapitation.
+…..It is difficult to see how anyone of ordinary intelligence could not realise that Islam, whilst recognising many of the principles of the UDHR, retains a Shari’ah interpretation in all matters about Universal Human Rights, including punishments such as flogging, amputation, stoning and decapitation.

 Inner struggle – Muhammed’s struggle to convince others that he was the Prophet of God – Greater Jihad– reason – persuasion – personal rejection – ending in the Hijra.
 Greater Jihad is presented to western minds as inner purity – and denotes a sense of one’s personal struggle inwardly to conform to Islamic ideals and ordinances.